-During a recent trip to Norway’s stunning capital city Oslo, we booked two nights accommodation at the Radisson Blu Plaza Hotel Oslo.
-Having stayed at a number of Radisson Blu hotels over the years and always having positive experiences we were confident that this hotel would live up to the great reviews.
+During a recent weekend visit trip we chose to stay at the Radisson Blu Plaza Hotel Oslo for two nights.
+Having stayed at a number of Radisson Blu hotels over the years and always having a positive experience we were confident that this hotel would live up to the great reviews.
 Let me tell you, it did not disappoint and far exceeded our expectations!

 The first massive positive for this hotel is location.
 If you arrive into Oslo Gardermoen Luthhavn (Airport) the most popular way to travel into the city is via the Flytoget airport express train.
 Located just a 5 minute walk from Oslo Central station the Radisson Blu Plaza is ideal for accessing the T-bane (subway) service and other local and regional train services.

 Now to check out our room.
 The hotel is very large so the lifts service different floors.
-Up we went to the 26th floor to find room 2624, this was located at the end of the corridor (we are always the furthest from the lift).
+Up we went to the 26th floor to find room 2624, this was located at the end of the corridor (we are always the furthest from the lift….it’s a thing).

 On entry we pretty much stopped and stared at the room in front of us.
 The first thing we noticed was the view.
 It was night when we arrived so Oslo was alive with lights.
 This room definitely had the Wow factor!

-The next thing that we noticed was how large the room was, I would say it was larger the average.
+The next thing that we noticed was how large the room was, I would say it was larger than average.
 Swinging a cat would seem pointless!

 To the left of the entry was a large bathroom, this was actually a wet room with no bath facilities but it did have a great disabled access.
 The bathroom was clean and there was a nice selection of complimentary toiletries.
 Also provided were lovely clean fluffy white towels.